Directly to the content

 B7

-Biotin wasserlöslich
+Biotin water-soluble

-• to maintain normal hair
+• for the maintenance of normal hair

-• to maintain normal skin
+• for the maintenance of normal skin

-• to maintain normal nails
+• for the maintenance of normal nails

-B9 Folic acid/folate wasserlöslich
+B9 Folic acid/Folates water-soluble

 • for normal blood formation